It doesn’t matter who you are, it’s hard to argue that Stockholm is one of the most gorgeous cities on the planet.

 - Heated bathroom floors

-As we said, this is a super low-budget hostel.
-While you do get comfy beds, a clean room and free Wifi, the rest of the hostel is pretty simple and basic.
+As I said, this is a super low-budget hostel.
+While you do get comfy beds, a clean room, and free Wifi, the rest of the hostel is pretty simple and basic.
 However, for the nightly price (and compared to other hostels), you still get quite some bang for your buck.

 More Epic Hostels in Stockholm

 Haven’t found the right hostel yet?
-Don’t worry, we’ve got more coming your way!
+Don’t worry, I’ve got more coming your way!

 Best Hostel in Stockholm near the Airport – Jumbo Stay